kuleshov/gwaskb/README.md

 cd ./snorkel-tables
 pip install --requirement python-package-requirement.txt ./run.sh            # Install treedlib and the Stanford CoreNLP tools
+# This will also open a jupyter notebook which we will use for the demo in Step 4.

 cd ..               # Return to root directory source set_env.sh   # Add environment variables to your path